iluwatar/java-design-patterns/monad/index.md

 title: Monad
 folder: monad
 permalink: /patterns/monad/
-categories: Presentation Tier
+categories: Other
 tags:
  - Java
  - Difficulty-Advanced
+ - Functional
 ---

 ## Intent

 Monad pattern based on monad from linear algebra represents the way of chaining operations together step by step.
 Binding functions can be described as passing one's output to another's input basing on the 'same type' contract.
+Formally, monad consists of a type constructor M and two
+operations:
+bind - that takes monadic object and a function from plain object to monadic value and returns monadic value return - that takse plain type object and returns this object wrapped in a monadic value.

 ![alt text](./etc/monad.png "Monad")